LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.24.1
+*Released*: 27 February 2024
+- Issue 49639: Update more info link in admin page
+- Remove extraneous horizontal line in User menu when not logged in
+- Issue 49428: Add dirty page warning for createProject page
+- Issue 49679: change AppURL.create to not throw an exception in production mode when there are empty parts

 ### version 3.24.0
 *Released*: 26 February 2024
 - Add Modal